-- 1. The financial statements and notes, as set out on pages 6-25, are in accordance with the Australian Charities and Not for Profit Commission Act 2012 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Australian Charities and Not for Profit Commission Act 2012; and - b. give a true and fair view of the financial position of the Company as at 30 June 2017 and of its performance for the year ended on that date. - 2.
+- The financial statements and notes, as set out on pages 5-25, are in accordance with the Australian Charities and Not for Profit Commission Act 2012 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements (including the Australian Accounting Interpretations) and the Australian Charities and Not for Profit Commission Act 2012; and - b. give a true and fair view of the financial position as at 30 June 2018 and of the performance for the year ended on that date of the Company. - 2.
 In the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.